ouven/vscode-yab-for-eex-leex/README.md

 # YAB for eex/leex README

+> **Warning**
+> This extension is deprecated in favour of the heex formatter, that is shipped with live view

 "Yet another beautifier" for elixir eex/leex html templates.
 Like others it utilizes htmlbeautifier.
 The difference is, it can format without saving the file first.